The Tús Programme is a community Work placement initiative that is delivered nationally throughout Ireland.

 - Supervisors monitor the participant’s progress in relation to the Work-plan and contribution to the development of the sponsor group site, by participants.

-- Relevant documentation is provided to each participant each week i.e. payslips, information circulars (if any), previous month’s signed timesheets at start of each month.
+- Relevant documentation is provided to each participant each week i.e. payslips, information circulars (if any), previous month’s signed timesheets at the start of each month.
 New monthly time-sheets are also issued (if required) and toil, annual leave and timekeeping issues (if any) are reviewed.
 These requirements are in line with the operational guidelines issued by the Department for the Programme.

 - Each month, Supervisors write-up a monthly site visit sheet and record notes and any changes in the participant’s circumstances together with supporting documentation.
 The supervisors and participants sign-off on these monthly.